Fair Lending Lab

 The HMDA Loan Application Register is one of the largest public datasets in financial services.
 Reading it well requires more than a t test.
 Sample sizes are big enough that any difference becomes statistically significant, so power analysis, effect sizes, multiple-comparison correction, and explicit causal framing are what separate a credible BI analysis from a misleading one.

-The project needed to demonstrate how a senior data analyst structures inferential work on a sensitive policy dataset: preregistered hypotheses with directional H0/H1, multiple statistical methods that have to agree, family-wise correction, effect sizes with confidence intervals, and a disciplined separation between association and causation.
+The project needed to demonstrate a disciplined inferential workflow on a sensitive policy dataset: preregistered hypotheses with directional H0/H1, multiple statistical methods that have to agree, family-wise correction, effect sizes with confidence intervals, and a clear separation between association and causation.

 The dashboard is portfolio methodology.
 It is not a regulatory finding, a discrimination claim against any lender or applicant pool, or a substitute for the matched-data analyses used in actual fair-lending review.